Nuclear reactor safety system: Containment spray system

 This system consists of a series of pumps and spargers that spray coolant into the upper portion of the primary containment structure.
 It is designed to condense the steam into liquid within the primary containment structure in order to prevent overpressure and overtemperature, which could lead to leakage, followed by involuntary depressurization.

 Isolation cooling system

 This system is often driven by a steam turbine to provide enough water to safely cool the reactor if the reactor building is isolated from the control and turbine buildings.
 Steam turbine driven cooling pumps with pneumatic controls can run at mechanically controlled adjustable speeds, without battery power, emergency generator, or off-site electrical power.
 The Isolation cooling system is a defensive system against a condition known as station blackout.
 This system is not part of the ECCS and does not have a low coolant accident function.
 For pressurized water reactors, this system acts in the secondary cooling circuit and is called Turbine driven auxiliary feedwater system.
+In boiling water reactors, this system acts in the primary cooling circuit, also known as Main Cooling Circuit (MCC).
+This system is called Reactor Core Isolation Cooling System (RCIC).